mautrix/docs/bridges/python/setup.md

    respectively.
 6. Register the bridge on your homeserver (see [Registering appservices]).
 7. Run the bridge `python -m mautrix_$bridge`.
+8. After the bridge is running, refer to the bridge-specific Authentication page to start using it.

 [Registering appservices]: ../general/registering-appservices.md